andres-cortes/CS146Project2/README.md

 # CS151Project2
-By Andres Cortes and Irina Voronova
+#### By Andres Cortes and Irina Voronova
--Randomly generated maze operational, can be drawn unsolved -Need to write BFS and DFS maze traversals and function to draw them.
+A small project that generates a random unsolved maze and displays it in the console with ASCII characters.
+The maze is then solved using BFS and DFS traversals.